AdityaAparadh/glInit/README.md

 cmake --build .
 ```

-This will build the project with the defualt configuration, and create a ./Graphics executable binary file in the build directory.
+This will build the project with the defualt configuration, and create a `Graphics` executable binary file in the build directory.